MicheleCeresoli/atlas/README.md

 ### GLIBCXX

-If when importing the `arcadia` module into your python script you get an error stating `/lib/libstdc++.so.6: version GLIBCXX_3.4.32 not found`, it means that the library was built against a `GLIBCXX` version that is not listed in your runtime system's `libstdc++`.
+If when importing the `atlas` module into your python script you get an error stating `/lib/libstdc++.so.6: version GLIBCXX_3.4.32 not found`, it means that the library was built against a `GLIBCXX` version that is not listed in your runtime system's `libstdc++`.

 If the import is trying to use the miniconda's `libstdc++`, the problem can be solved by running either one of these two commands: